Last Updated on 17th August 2023 by Chauncey Morgan

 Step 2 – Add Heat Protectant to Your Hair

-Heat protectants are very important, and you should always use them on your hair regardless of if you are only blow-drying it, straightening it, or curling it with a hair tool.
+Heat protectants are very important, and you should always use them on your hair regardless of if you are only blow-drying it, straightening it, or curling it with a hot tool.
 The heat protectant can help you avoid unnecessary damage and keep your hair looking shiny and full of life.

 As I mentioned with the conditioner, use this product in moderation as well.
 Too much heat protectant can weigh your hair down.